Hibernate Dialect Considerations

 and KEY

-are reserved words in NuoDB SQL so should not be used as a column name.
+are reserved words in NuoDB SQL so should not be used as a column, view, or table name.

 Although VER is a reserved word, the use of VERSION is not restricted.